Multi-Modal Connectivity with Cargo Community System?

 Visibility and Transparency: Business continuity even during pandemics with minimal touchpoints.
 Data available brings in the required business foresight with intelligence.

-While some disagree by stating the limitations of multi-modal connectivity, it has to be remembered that with digitization in place, all such challenges can be overcome seamlessly.
+While some disagree by stating the limitations of multi-modal connectivity, it has to be remembered that with digitisation in place, all such challenges can be overcome seamlessly.